victorialy/ghw2019_SnowAtlas/README.md

 # Snow Atlas

 ### General Objective
-Explore reprojection of snow product data, importing datasets to Google Earth Engine, and integrating into snow classification algorithm
+Reprojection of snow product data (GlobSnow), importing datasets to Google Earth Engine, and integrating into snow classification algorithm.
+This was a part of UW GeoHack Week 2019.

 ## Collaborators
 - Maura Rowell